freeprogs/julo/README.md

            notice name   -- which name to display in the displayed download notice notice one    -- which message to display in the displayed download notice when one file has been complete
-           notice all    -- which message to display in the displayed download notice when all files have been complete
+                            can hold %file for display file name in the message notice all    -- which message to display in the displayed download notice when all files have been complete
            pattern load  -- which command for loading the page to run